Instructor: Tim Chumley

 Monday

-• Topic: Section 9.3: Convergence of Series.
-We discuss what it means for a series to converge and introduce the \(n\)th term test for divergence and the integral test.
+• Topic: Section 9.2: Geometric Series, continued.
+We discuss what it means for a series to converge and continue our discussion of geometric series.

 • Class materials: Lecture notes, worksheet